thc2125/uRobo/README.txt

 uRobo: The Voice That Sounds Like You

 IMPORTANT NOTES:
-1. uRobo should be run from the uRobo root directory
+1. uRobo scripts should be run from the uRobo root directory
 2. The python3 package requirements may themselves have binary or os-level package requirements.
 Running 'pip3 install -r requirements.txt --user' should indicate which if any binary packages are missing.